bet4a/d3wiki/Partition-Layout.md

 <a name="links" href="#links">#</a> partition.<b>links</b>(<i>nodes</i>)

-Given the specified array of *nodes*, such as the computed nodes returned by the cluster layout, returns an array of objects representing the links from parent to child for each node.
+Given the specified array of *nodes*, such as the computed nodes returned by the partition layout, returns an array of objects representing the links from parent to child for each node.
 Leaf nodes will not have any links.
 Each link is an object with two attributes:

 * source - the parent node (as described above).
 * target - the child node.